onflow/flow/docs/content/support/flow-port/index.md

 Below are the various options you can choose.
 Please read them carefully as it will help you understand which route is best for your situation:
 - Staking your own Node: You are responsible for running and maintaining a Flow Node.
 You are also solely responsible for providing the minimum stake for your   selected node (minimum 135,000 FLOW) and you have the technical know-how and bandwidth to run and operate a node in the Flow protocol.
-- Delegating: You have FLOW tokens and you want to stake without having to run your own node and/or have the minimum stake required.
+- Delegating: You have FLOW tokens and you want to stake, without having to run your own node and/or have the full minimum stake required to run your own node.
 You can ‘delegate’ any amount of your FLOW tokens to an existing node operator and you will earn rewards.

 ### Staking your own Node
-  1. Once you have navigated to the staking/delegating page in Flow Port, click on the Stake a Node option.
+  1. Once you have navigated to the staking/delegating page in Flow Port, click on the 'Stake a Node' option.
   2. Next, select the type of node you will be running.
   3. Input the amount of Flow you wish to stake with that node.
-You muct stake at least the minimum in order for your stake request to be successfully processed.
+You must stake at least the minimum in order for your stake request to be successfully processed.
   4. Run the bootstrapping instructions and provide the remaining technical details needed to stake a node.

 ### Delegating